AnimatingLegend/Funkin-Definitive-Edition/docs/FDE-CHANGELOG.md

   - Cocoa (fixed an issue with mom and dads alt animation)
   - Guns (hard charting)
   - Stress (camera issues)
+- Botplay changes
+  - Score updates to botplay watermark when enabled
+  - boyfriend stays in his singing pose a *little* bit longer instead of instantly going back to idle
 - Num-1 asset
 - Made it so you can only gain a *little* bit of health after hitting notes instead of a lot
 - Improved mashing (a tad bit)